 Team Marketing | 18.10.20

-Cushing’s in a nutshellPituitary Pars Intermedia Dysfunction (PPID), most commonly known as Equine Cushing’s Disease, is a benign tumour of the pituitary gland located at the base of the brain.
+Cushing’s in a nutshellPituitary Pars Intermedia Dysfunction (PPID), most commonly known as Equine Cushing’s Disease, is a benign tumor of the pituitary gland located at the base of the brain.
 It is named after the neurosurgeon Harvey Cushing who first described it.
-The tumour affects the horse’s hormonal regulation which results in chronically increased cortisol levels that negatively affect the body in a number of ways.
+The tumor affects the horse’s hormonal regulation which results in chronically increased cortisol levels that negatively affect the body in a number of ways.
 The disease is frequently seen in geriatric horses and is increasingly common as horses are living longer thanks to nutrition and veterinary medicine advances.
 All equines can be affected with the Cushing’s disease but ponies and breeds such as Morgans and Quarter horses seem to be at greater risk.

 - Weight loss due to loss of active back muscle, seen as a swayback and potbelly